XueyuLiu/xueyuliu.github.io/_pages/about.md

 # **About Me**

-Xueyu Liu is currently a Ph.D. candidate in the College of Computer Science and Technology at Taiyuan University of Technology.
-His advisor is Professor Ming Li.
-He has published over ten papers in SCI journals and renowned conferences, including CVPR and MICCAI.
+Xueyu Liu is currently a Tenure-track Associate Professor and Master's Supervisor at the College of Artificial Intelligence, Taiyuan University of Technology, China.
+He has published over ten papers in SCI journals and renowned conferences, including CVPR and MedIA.